-2021 2020
+2022 2021

 \$000 \$000

-Revenue from contracts with customers 43,527 60,183
+Revenue from contracts with customers - 43,527

-Licensing revenue 19,529 2,141
+Licensing revenue - 19,529

-Finance income 17 41
+Finance income - 17

-Other income - 274

-Employee and team benefit expenses (5,746) (7,500)
+Employee and team benefit expenses - (5,746)

-Grants and distributions expenses (19,670) (30,027)
+Grants and distributions expenses - (19,670)

-Travel expenses (5,932) (3,437)
+Travel expenses - (5,932)

-Marketing and media expenses (10,570) (10,064)
+Marketing and media expenses - (10,570)

-Event hosting expenses (1,257) (123)
+Event hosting expenses - (1,257)

-Administration expenses (349) (513)
+Administration expenses - (349)

-Broadcasting expenses (73) · -
+Broadcasting expenses - (73)

-Other team expenses (1,231) (1,908)
+Other team expenses - (1,231)

-Professional and consultants fees (485) (377)
+Professional and consultants fees - (485)

-Sponsorship and licensing expenses (529) (1,429)
+Sponsorship and licensing expenses - (529)

-Communication and technology expenses (2,120) (2,152)
+Communication and technology expenses - (2,120)

-Insurance expenses (4,904) (3,328)
+Insurance expenses - (4,904)

-Operating surplus 10,207 1,781
+Operating surplus - 10,207

-Finance costs (22) (37)
+Finance costs - (22)

-Surplus before income tax from discontinued operations 10,185 1,744
+Surplus before income tax from discontinued operations - 10,185

-Income tax expense , - -
+Income tax expense - -

-Surplus for the year from discontinued operation 10,185 1,744
+Surplus for the year from discontinued operation - 10,185

-\ In prior years, the fees agreed to be paid by the respective clubs to obtain their license were recognised as revenue over the life of the license, as the Group had performance obligations over the entire license period (the license period was 15-16 years).
+In prior years, the fees agreed to be paid by the respective clubs to obtain their license were recognised as revenue over the life of the license, as the Group had performance obligations over the entire license period (the license period was 15-16 years).
 The Unbundling Agreement has transferred this obligation to APLCO, and prior to completion APLCO was acting in the capacity of fulfilling the obligations required by the license agreement.
 Based on the transfer of performance obligations through unbundling and the performance of obligations being carried out by APLCO prior to completion, management have determined that there are no further performance obligations for the Group as at 30 June 2021, associated with the club licenses.
 Accordingly, unrecognised revenue in relation to cash received for the licenses issued was recognised as revenue in 2021.